blackwell-systems/domainstack/README.md

 ### Core Capabilities

-- **31 Validation Rules** - String, numeric, collection validation out of the box
+- **37 Validation Rules** - String, numeric, collection, and date/time validation out of the box
 - **Composable Rules** - Combine with `.and()`, `.or()`, `.when()` for complex logic
 - **Nested Validation** - Automatic path tracking for deeply nested structures
 - **Collection Validation** - Array indices in error paths (`items[0].field`)